Time Out says

 Jump on carnival rides, see traditional performances and peruse diverse market stalls at the largest festival of its kind in Australia

 Bringing together thousands of Sydney residents from more than 35 communities across the city, the Multicultural Eid Festival and Fair (MEFF) is a celebration following the religious holiday Eid-al-Fitr, which marks the end of Ramadan.
-This continuously evolving event has been running for 34 years at the Fairfield Showground, and this year will include more than 150 market stalls, traditional live performances, carnival rides, animal shows and art workshops.
+This continuously evolving event has been running for 36 years in Sydney, with an aim to bring together and celebrate the many cultures that make up the city.

 The huge neighbourhood party will return to Fairfield Showground, so you can expect gut-churning carnival rides for the kids along with market stalls, traditional live performances, animal shows and art workshops.